Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference: Regularized exponentially tilted empirical likelihood

-From an operational perspective, any function \({p(\cdot)}:{\mathbb{R}^p} \mapsto {\mathbb{R}_{>0}}\) that increases superlinearly with \({\vert\bm{\lambda}\vert}\) can be considered to ensure a finite \({\bm{\lambda}_{RET}}\).
-This penalty method can also be extended to other GEL methods that share the Cressie--Read family of discrepancies.
+From an operational perspective, any function \({p(\cdot)}:{\mathbb{R}^p} \mapsto {\mathbb{R}_{>0}}\) that increases superlinearly with \({\vert\lambda\vert}\) can be considered to ensure a finite \({\lambda_{RET}}\).
+This penalty method can also be extended to other generalized EL methods that share the Cressie-Read family of discrepancies.
 However, we focus on ETEL due to its connection to the exponential family it generates \citep{yiu2020inference} and to the auxiliary continuous exponential family distribution that is naturally introduced.